galanodel2010/ee462/Project_3/README.md

-# Project-3: Design of induction motor drive
+# Project-3: Design of Induction Motor Drive

 ## Definition

 In this project, you will be dealing with:

-* Characterisation of the motor from the given data
+* Characterization of the motor from the given data
 * Designing induction motor drive system for a specific application
   * Drive topology proposition
   * Power stage design